Enneagram Numbers vs. Names – Good vs. bad? Which Should You Use?

 The truth is, it doesn’t really matter.
 What matters is what you do with those words when you use them.

-Do you weaponize the Enneagram to stereotype, pigeonhole or hurt people?
-Do you use it to excuse your bad behavior?
+Do you weaponize personality types to stereotype, pigeonhole or hurt people?
+Do you use your type to excuse your bad behavior?
 Do you use it to sound smart or to convince yourself you know someone after five minutes of meeting them because you’re sure you already guessed their type?

 Or do you use the Enneagram to become humble about yourself and the complexity of human nature?
 To love people as they are?
 To grow your compassion and appreciation for the unique perspective of every single person?

-This is why, on our site, we also use both.
-The numbers are the most convenient shorthand and are easy to remember.
+This is why we use both.
+The Enneagram numbers are the most convenient shorthand and are easy to remember.
 The names we use try to focus on the most healthy version of each type, giving you the chance to remember the wonderful thing people of that type bring to the table.

 In the end, it’s all up to you.
-Do you use the Enneagram to box people in or to set people free?
+Do you use personality types to box people in or to set people free?